suzuki-shunsuke/ghalint/README.md

   - Why: For least privilege
 - `deny_write_all_permission`: `write-all` permission should not be used
   - Why: For least privilege
+- `deny_inherit_secrets`: `secrets: inherit` should not be used
+  - Why: Secrets should be exposed to only required jobs
 - `workflow_secrets`: Workflow should not set secrets to environment variables
   - How to fix: set secrets to jobs
   - Why: To limit the scope of secrets